 Malware protection

-Behavior Protection safeguards against both known and unknown ransomware.
+Ransomware Behavior Protection safeguards against both known and unknown ransomware.
 Ransomware often remains undetected until it activates.
-We recommend keeping Behavior Protection enabled.
+We recommend keeping Ransomware Behavior Protection enabled.
 This is enabled by default for Android and ChromeOS devices and cannot be disabled.

 Block untrusted applications